platformsh/platformsh-docs/sites/platform/src/dedicated-environments/overview.md

 ## What is Dedicated?

-DG2 and DG3 are classified as Dedicated environments (Dedicated).
+DG2 and DG3 are classified as Dedicated Environments (Dedicated).
 This is because your production environment is replicated across at least three virtual servers that are dedicated solely to your project.

 In the diagram below, we can see that the Dedicated architecture provides three virtual servers that act as isolated hosts for a site in a failover configuration.
 Within each server, all the data of your site is synced.